 - Like all contracts, there are specific requirements relating to its construction which must be satisfied in order for a valid contract of employment to be formed.

-- All employees must receive a written statement of initial employment particulars no later than two months after the start of their employment.
+- All employees and workers must receive a written statement of initial employment particulars from the first day of their employment.